 The capital structure is the composition of a company’s debt and equity such as bank debt, bonds of all seniority rankings, preferred stock, and common equity.
-Most senior or highest-ranking debt has the first claim on the cash flow and assets.
+Various debt obligations can have different seniority rankings, which means different priority of payment.
+Most senior or highest-ranking debts have the first claim on the assets in the event of default.

-There is secured debt and unsecured debt.
-Unsecured bonds are often referred to as debentures.
-Secured debt has a direct claim (usually a pledge) from the issuer on certain assets.
-Unsecured bondholders have only a general claim on the issuer’s assets.
+Secured bonds have a direct claim (usually a pledge) from the issuer on certain assets.
+On the other hand, unsecured bondholders have only a general claim on the issuer’s assets.
 In the event of default, unsecured debtholders’ claims are ranked below those of secured creditors.
+This simply means that secured bondholders will get paid in full before unsecured bondholders get paid anything.

 - First Lien Loan – Senior Secured